If your soil is sticky when wet or cracks when dry, you likely have clay soil. But don’t worry; plenty of plants will thrive in this type of soil.

 However, please remember that some vegetables, like pumpkins, don’t like too much moisture.
 So, make sure your soil drains well.

-Additionally, some veggies like full sun, while others grow best in the shade.
+Additionally, some veggies prefer full sun, while others grow best in the shade.
 So be mindful of this when organizing your garden.

 If you’re worried that this type of soil will prevent you from having a beautiful flower garden, don’t be!